Marco Pezzaiuoli

-Marco Pezzaiuoli (born 16 November 1968) is a German professional football manager.
+Marco Pezzaiuoli (born 16 November 1968) is a German professional football manager works as the technical director for Süper Lig club Galatasaray.

 Coaching career

 Karlsruher SC

 Pezzaiuoli had two stints as interim head coach of Karlsruher SC.
 The first stint happened after Joachim Löw resigned on 20 April 2000.
 Stefan Kuntz eventually took over the next season.
 Pezzaiuoli's second stint as interim head coach happened after Kunz was sacked on 25 September 2002.
 Lorenz-Günther Köstner was hired on 1 October 2002.
 He went to coach different teams with in the German Football Association and was an assistant coach for Suwon Samsung Bluewings in South Korea after leaving Karlsruhe.

 Eintracht Trier

 Pezzaiuoli was hired by Oberliga outfit Eintracht Trier on 20 September 2006 and given a contract to the end of the season.
 Pezzaiuoli lost his first match in charge 6–5 to EGC Wirges.
 Pezzaiuoli was sacked after five matches on 30 October 2006; losing three matches.
 His final match was a 2–1 loss to Eintracht Bad Kreuznach.